Racism in Germany

-Racism in German history is inextricably linked to the Herero and Namaqua genocide in colonial times.
-Racism reached its peak during the Nazi regime which eventually led to a program of systematic state-sponsored murder known as The Holocaust.
-According to reports by the European Commission, milder forms of racism are still present in parts of German society.
+Racism in Germany encompasses both historical and contemporary forms of racial discrimination and prejudice.
+This includes the colonial-era genocide of the Herero and Nama people, state-sanctioned racism in Nazi Germany that culminated in the Holocaust, and ongoing issues in post-reunification Germany.

+During the Nazi era, policies such as the Nuremberg Laws codified racial hierarchies and led to the persecution of Jews, Roma, and other groups deemed "inferior".
+After World War II and German reunification, there have been instances of racist street violence and reports of systemic discrimination against immigrants and ethnic minorities and International human rights organizations have documented evidence of institutional under-representation, marginalization, and racial profiling.

+Germany has also faced accusations of anti-Palestinian racism, including allegations of censorship, police violence and the conflation of anti-Zionism with antisemitism.
+The Bundestag's labeling of the BDS movement as antisemitic, along with allegations by academics and artists of a "witch hunt" against pro-Palestinian activists, has sparked controversy.

 19th and early 20th centuries

-When Germany struggled to become a belated colonial power in the 19th century, several atrocities were committed, most notably the Herero and Namaqua Genocide in what is now Namibia.
+When Germany struggled to become a belated colonial power in the 19th century, several atrocities were committed, most notably the Herero and Nama genocide in what is now Namibia.
 The German authorities forced the survivors of the genocide into concentration camps.

-Eugen Fischer, a German professor of medicine, anthropology and eugenics conducted "medical experiments on race” in these camps, including sterilizations and injections of smallpox, typhus and tuberculosis.
+Eugen Fischer, a German professor of medicine, anthropology and eugenics conducted "medical experiments on race" in these camps, including sterilizations and injections of smallpox, typhus and tuberculosis.
 He advocated the genocide of alleged "inferior races" stating that "whoever thinks thoroughly about the notion of race, cannot arrive at a different conclusion".

 The Herero genocide has commanded the attention of historians who study complex issues of continuity between this event and the Nazi Holocaust.
 According to Clarence Lusane, an Associate Professor of Political Science at the American University School of International Service, Fischer's experiments can be seen as testing ground for later medical procedures used during the Nazi Holocaust.